mnot/ietf-comments/README.md

 If you'd like these issues to have a specific label, run:

 > ietf-comments -g _owner/repo_ _filename_ -l _labelname_

+## Processing RFC Editor Comments

+To validate RFC Editor comments in a local RFC XML file and see the identified issues, run:

+> rfced-comments _filename_

+Alternatively, if you're in AUTH48 and the RFC Editor has published a draft of your RFC-to-be, you can just run

+> rfced-comments _NNNN_

+where `NNNN` is the RFC number.

+To create a GitHub issue for each issue, set `GITHUB_ACCESS_TOKEN` in your environment to a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and run:

+> rfced-comments -g _owner/repo_ _NNNN_or_filename_

+... where `owner/repo` is the repo owner and name, separated by a slash.

+If you'd like these issues to have a specific label, run:

+> rfced-comments -g _owner/repo_ _NNNN_or_filename_ -l _labelname_

 ## The IETF Comments Format